 Solution Architecture - Block

 SUSE Enterprise Storage can be used as a Veeam Local Disk Repository.
-This entails attaching one or more ISCSI LUNs to a Windows server running the Veeam application, thus appearing as a local Windows disk when adding a backup reposiory through the Veeam console.
+This document covers the certified method of attaching one or more ISCSI LUNs to a Windows server running the Veeam application, thus appearing as a local Windows disk when adding a backup reposiory through the Veeam console.

 SUSE recommends utilizing SSD journal devices within the OSD configuration.
 While not required, these devices may significantly reduce latency for some workloads, resulting in higher performance of write operations.
 This is especially true of smaller block writes of less than 64KB.
 This configuration must be done at the time of cluster node deployment and is described in the SUSE Enterprise Storage 5 Deployment Guide starting with section 2.1.3.

 ISCSI must utilize ISCSI Gateways (IGW) to convert from ISCSI to the native RBD protocol for interaction with the SES cluster.
 While this process nominally impacts performance, it enables the use of SUSE Enterprise Storage with the Microsoft Windows VM tenant running the Veeam application.
 SUSE recommends configuring ISCSI with multi-path software enabled with a policy of round-robin among two or more IGW nodes.
-Refer to the Windows Multipath configuration in CEPH documentation for more information on this topic.
+Refer to the Windows Multipath configuration in the SUSE Enterprise Storage Administration Guide section for Connecting to lrbd-managed Targets for more information on this topic.
 This enables the best performance and availability for ISCSI.
 An ISCSI scenario is described above in Figure 3.
 At a high level, the admin will create the iSCSI LUN presentation from SES, then map the LUN on the Windows VM running within the ESX cluster, and finally add the mapped drive letter as a new repository within Veeam.
 This will be illustrated further on.

 Pool Configuration

 When configuring the SUSE Enterprise Storage cluster for use as a backup target, the data protection scheme is an important consideration.
-For block devices, such as RBD, it is necessary to utilize replication with a size of 3.
-This ensures that data is available, protected, and accurate in the event of a device failure.

-When using RBD, the usage of Erasure Coding (EC) is preferred to improve space efficiency.
-The sizing of the EC environment is dependent on the size of the cluster and protection requirements of the customer.
+There are two main options for data protection, each with advantages and disadvantages.

+The first is replication.
+This data protection scheme works by replicating each data chunk on the specified number of unique devices.
+The default is three.
+If the failure domain is assumed to be at the storage host level, this means that the cluster could survive the loss of two storage servers without data loss.
+The downside of replication is the space overhead, which is 200% or two-thirds of the total cluster capacity.

+The second scheme is erasure coding (EC).
+EC works by splitting the data into the specified number of chunks (k) and then performing a mathematical calculation to create the requested number of EC chunks (m).
+Again assuming the failure domain is at the host level, a system using an EC scheme of k=6,m=3 has an overhead of only 50%, or one-third of the total cluster capacity.
+Because EC actually writes less data, it is sometimes faster than replication for writes, but slower on the reads due to the requirement to reassemble the data from multiple nodes.

+Another aspect to consider is the total cluster size.
 In general, it is not recommended to use EC with a cluster of fewer than seven storage nodes.
 When using EC with SUSE Enterprise Storage, it is recommended that the data chunks + (2x erasure coding chunks) is less than or equal to the cluster node count.
 Expressed in a formula:

 data chunks [k] + (coding chunks [m] * 2) <= cluster node count